Full Day Classes - Thursday, June 8

 INSTRUCTOR: Carol Garnand

-SKILL LEVEL: All PREREQUISITE: Interest in learning new techniques.
-Ability to stand for up to 10 min at a time.
-MATERIALS: $25.00 Fee Collected by the Instructor at the Workshop.
-STUDENTS TO BRING: Wear clothes that may get dirty or stained.
-Bring apron if desired.
-Wear supportive, close-toed shoes.
-DESCRIPTION: Do you love nature?
-Carol SILKS popular class is back.
-Learn to print using leaves, flowers, seed pods and other natural materials to create patterns on wool, silk, and cotton fabrics.
-This botanical printing evokes our Colorado outdoors.
-After learning the simple printing techniques on cotton, silk and wool samples, you will create a larger surface design on the fabric type of your choice.
-You could create a silk scarf, a cotton fat-quarter/apron or a wool square for felting.
-In addition to using natural materials, the class will also use natural dyes.
-Carol will provide all the materials.
-Feel free to bring botanical materials to try.
-Best are leaves that have turned color, then dry flat between paper (newspaper works great).
-All of the materials are non-toxic and sustainable.
+CATEGORY: Dyeing SKILL LEVEL: All PREREQUISITE: Ability to stand for 10 minutes at a time.
+Enthusiasm to learn new skills.
+MATERIAL FEES: $25.00 Fee collected by the Instructor at the Workshop.
+STUDENTS TO BRING: Clothes that can get stained.
+Close-toed shoes.
+DESCRIPTION: Come learn the steam and bundle method for printing with nature: leaves 🍁 , seeds and flowers 🌺.
+We’ll practice on silk, cotton, and wool with a variety of instructor provided materials.
+In addition students are encouraged to bring their own leaves and flowers.
+Both are best fresh or dried between paper.
+Fall leaves work best with the highest tannin content.
+In the afternoon, students will complete an individual project: silk scarf, fat quarter of cotton, cotton apron or wool scarf.
+Wear clothes that may get stained.
+All materials provided by instructor.
 INSTRUCTOR BIO: Carol Garnand is a passionate fiber artist having taught and created for 20 years as Carol SILKS.
 She started as a silk painter and evolved into a dyer, felter, and garment creator.
 Learning from her seamstress/tailor mother and grandmother about sewing while growing up, she discovered her art form in fiber during in her 40s.
 Carol loves learning new techniques and teaching others.
 Her recent passion has been eco-printing and the world of natural dyes.
 Through her involvement with the Janice Ford Memorial Dye Garden, a collaboration with the Rocky Mountain Weavers Guild and the Denver Botanic Gardens-Chatfield, she has access to local dye plants, with indigo being a favorite.
 Contact Instructor |

 |